-Prerequisite: CHEM 122 with a grade of "C" or better.
+Prerequisite: CHEM 122 with a grade of "C" or better and MATH 162 with a grade of "C" or better.

 Only offered in the spring semester.

 CHEM 221 Organic Chemistry I

 CHEM 222 Organic Chemistry II

 Chemistry of the more important classes of organic compounds; nomenclature, structure, reactions, methods of synthesis and identification.
 Current theoretical concepts of structure and mechanism are applied throughout the course to the interpretation of the properties and reactions of the carbon skeleton and important functional groups.
 Substances representative of the various classes of organic compounds are prepared in the laboratory.
 Identification, using infrared and proton magnetic resonance spectroscopy.
 Prerequisite for CHEM 221: CHEM 122 with a grade of "C" or better, or permission of the department head.